dfinity/portal/docs/tutorials/developer-journey/level-0/01-ic-overview.md

 Canisters are able to communicate with each other through asynchronous messages.
 The execution of messages is done in isolation, allowing for increased levels of concurrent execution.

 Canister code can be written in a number of different languages.
-Currently, Motoko and Rust are supported and maintained by DFINITY, and there are several community contributions such as Python and Typescript.
+Currently, Motoko and Rust are supported and maintained by DFINITY through the [IC SDK](/docs/developer-docs/setup/install/index.mdx), and there are several community-developed SDKs such as Python and Typescript.

-A canister is managed by a **controller**.
-A controller can be a centralized entity, a decentralized entity such as a DAO, or it can have no controlled at all which would make it an immutable smart contract.
+A canister is managed by **controllers**.
+A controller can be a centralized entity, a decentralized entity such as a DAO, or it can have no controller at all, which would make it an immutable smart contract.
 Controllers are the only one that can deploy the canister to the IC, start or stop their execution, and push updated code to the canister.

 Controllers are also responsible for assuring that a canister contains sufficient **cycles** to pay for the canister's resources, which include network bandwidth, memory, and computational power.
 Each execution performed by a canister deployed on the mainnet has a cost of cycles.

 Want to go further into this topic?
-Check out [this documentation.](https://internetcomputer.org/how-it-works/canister-lifecycle/)
+Check out [this documentation.](/how-it-works/5_smart_contracts/01_canister-lifecycle.subpage.md)

 ## Tokens

 The Internet Computer's utility token is **ICP**, named after the Internet Computer Protocol.
-This utility token is used for several functions within the network, such as being staked to have voting power in the NNS, or being used to purchase **cycles**, which are used to power dapps deployed on the mainnet network.
+This utility token is used for several functions within the network, such as being staked to have voting power in the NNS, or being used to purchase **cycles**, which are used to power canisters deployed on the mainnet network.

 Want to go further into this topic?
-Check out [this documentation.](https://internetcomputer.org/how-it-works/tokenomics/)
+Check out [this documentation.](/how-it-works/3_governance/00_tokenomics.subpage.md)

 ## Governance